ihrwein/actiondb/README.md

 the rest won't be checked and ActionDB returns an error.

 ### JSON pattern files
 These files contains patterns and their attributes.
+Their schema is defined [here](patterns-schema.json)

  A JSON file looks like the following example

 ```json
 {